Man killed in officer-involved shooting after allegedly stabbing police dog in Fullerton

 While officers were en route to the scene, they received information that the suspect obtained a handgun and fired several rounds.

-When police arrived, multiple family members ran out of the home.
-The suspect then came out of the house with a knife.
+Multiple family members ran out of the home when police arrived and the suspect then came out of the house with a knife, the news release said.

 After refusing "numerous" commands to drop the knife, the suspect tried to re-enter the home and a police K-9 was sent in.